 Demonstrating social value within public sector tendering now has a mandatory minimum weighting of 10%.
 It is increasingly important within the construction industry that your business has a focus on sustainable development.
 You must consider the social, environmental, economic aspects you intend to meet while carrying out the contract.
 The new social value model was launched to encourage:

 - The creation of new jobs and promoting skills

 - COVID-19 recovery

 - Economic growth

 - Equality and diversity within the workplace.

 Contractors will be looking for potential suppliers to make promises and pledges that they can actually keep.
 The introduction of social value helps level the playing field within public procurement.
 It allows SMEs to be in the running with larger multi-nationals.

 Need help writing your CDM tenders?

 The quality of your written response matters no matter the industry you’re in when tendering for work.
 Contractors want to see clear and concise answers that meet word counts and are void of overly technical jargon.
-We understand that writing isn’t everyone’s strong suit.
+We understand that writing isn’t everyone’s strong suit and bidding for a construction contract can be tricky.
 We also understand that you don’t always have the time and resources to write a high-quality written response in-house.

 Our sister company, Hudson Succeed, boasts an 87% success rate and has over 60 years of collective bid writing experience.
 They can help you write a quality response that will outshine your competitors.
 They offer four bid writing support services.
 Whether you’re new to tendering or have written a response that needs to be proofed before you submit.
 There’s tendering writing support that can help you secure pipelines of work for your business.